 Approximately 150,000 children are born every year in the United States affected by one or more birth defects.
-Although the cause of over 60% of birth defects are not known, there are things that you can do as a mother concerned about the well being of your developing baby.
+Although the cause of over 60% of birth defects are not known, there are a few tips you can follow to prevent birth defects.

 Here are a variety of tips you can use to prevent birth defects as you contemplate starting or adding to your family:

-- Tip 5.
-Obtain genetic counseling and birth defect screening, particularly if you have any family history of birth defects or if you are 35 years of age or older.
+- Obtain genetic counseling and birth defect screening, particularly if you have any family history of birth defects or if you are 35 years of age or older.